HishamT/Intro-to-Matrix-Algebra/Introduction to Matrix Algebra.md

 ## Applications of Matrices: System of Linear Equations

-In many fields of engineering, math, and science, linear equations are prevalent and important.
-As you remember from high school algebra class, a linear equation is presented in the form *ax + by = c*.
-Often it is necessary to obtain a solution to a *system of linear equations* which is more than one equation simultaneously.
+In many fields of engineering, math, and science, linear equations are ubiquitous and important.
+As you learned in algebra class, a linear equation is presented in the form *ax + by = c*.
+A *system of linear equations* is a collection of linear equations.
 An example of this is:

 >2x + 4y = 18
 4x - 2y = 16

 As you learned in algebra class, this system of two linear equations can be solved by the elimination technique to yield a solution of *x = 5* and *y = 2*.
 In general, you can have a system of infintely many equations as long as you have as many equations as unknowns.
-Writing a system of equations as we have shown previously is fine for a small number of equations but will become awkward and hard to read as the number of equations increases.
+Writing a system of equations as we have shown previously is fine for a small number of equations, but will become awkward and hard to read as the number of equations increases.
 To solve this problem, we can write systems of equations compactly using a ***matrix***.
 To illustrate this, let's take the following system as an example:

 >2x + 6y + z = 7
 x + 2y - z = -1